lukasbar/k8s/README.md

-# Automated Kubernetes Cluster Deployment on Oracle Cloud Infrastructure
+# Free Kubernetes Cluster on Oracle Cloud Infrastructure

-This project enables automatic creation and configuration of a Kubernetes cluster on Oracle Cloud Infrastructure (OCI) using ARM processors.
-The entire infrastructure is managed as code using Terraform, and the cluster is set up using MicroK8s.
+This project enables automatic creation and configuration of a Kubernetes cluster on Oracle Cloud Infrastructure (OCI) using ARM processors within the Always Free tier.
+The entire infrastructure is managed as code using Terraform, and the cluster is deployed using Oracle Container Engine for Kubernetes (OKE).

+## Always Free Tier Limitations

+The configuration is optimized for Oracle's Always Free tier, which includes:
+- Up to 2 VM.Standard.A1.Flex instances
+- Each instance can have:
+  - 1-4 OCPUs
+  - 6-24 GB of memory
+- Free block storage
+- Free VCN and networking resources
+- Free load balancer

 ## Project Overview

 The project consists of the following components:
 - **Terraform** - for automatic deployment and configuration of infrastructure in Oracle Cloud
-- **Kubernetes** - cluster on ARM architecture using MicroK8s
-- **Network Load Balancer** - for multi-node cluster setups
+- **OKE (Oracle Container Engine for Kubernetes)** - managed Kubernetes service
-- **Security Configuration** - properly configured security lists for cluster communication
+- **Network Configuration** - properly configured VCN and security lists
+- **Node Pools** - ARM-based worker nodes within Always Free tier limits

 ## Features

-- Deploy a single-node or multi-node Kubernetes cluster (up to 4 nodes)
+- Deploy a managed Kubernetes cluster using OKE within Always Free tier
-- Use Oracle Cloud's Always Free tier resources (ARM-based VM.Standard.A1.Flex instances)
+- Use ARM-based VM.Standard.A1.Flex instances
-- Automatic installation and configuration of MicroK8s
+- Automatic cluster configuration and management
 - Pre-configured security rules for cluster communication
-- Network Load Balancer for multi-node setups
+- Built-in load balancing for services
-- Automatic installation of essential add-ons:
+- Automatic updates and maintenance
-  - DNS
-  - hostpath-storage
-  - ingress
-  - metrics-server
+- Integrated monitoring and logging

 ## Prerequisites

-- Oracle Cloud account with access to services
+- Oracle Cloud account with access to Always Free tier services
 - Terraform (version >= 1.0.0)
 - OCI CLI configured with appropriate permissions
 - kubectl